vrabbi/tkgm-customizations/carvel-packages/bitnami-charts-to-packages/README.md

 ``` bash
 ./generate-packages-and-repo.sh
 ```
-The files will be generated ath the path: /tmp/carvel-bitnami-packages/
+The files will be generated at the path: /tmp/carvel-bitnami-packages/

 ## building and publishing the repo
 1. go to the parent folder of the generated folder path